 Learn from Mistakes made on your Finance Journey

 The good news is that you don’t have to be perfect to succeed in managing your money.
 The bad news, if you will, is that you’ll make mistakes because you’re not perfect (and no one is).
 In the midst of the storms in life, keep focused on where you want to be, review your goals, and get it done.

 I highly recommend journaling!
 Especially in something fundamental like the way you are taking charge of your money matters.
 Just write a little, or whenever you feel like jotting a thought down.
 However it works for you, start writing your story!
 When something works well, take note of it.
 When you find something that gives you trouble, or when you come across an obstacle, write that down too.
 If you find a great book (or blog, hint hint) that has something you’d like to recall later, write it down.
 Before long, you’ve got a great source of reflection, encouragement, and accountability all in one spot.

 In all of it, the point is to constantly be improving.
 Stay positive, and look at each challenge as a unique chance to improve.
 I know that is far easier to share in print than to live it out.
 There have been plenty of times where I have been to the familiar end-of-the-rope moment.
 It is in those moments where you truly find who you are and figure out what is important.
 Use those times to sharpen and refine your approach.
 Stick with it!

 I recommend setting up an accountability group of some sort or another.
-The term sends chills down my spine, but labels are only surface-level.
-The point here is to find some way of regularly checking-in with someone you trust enough to call you out when you’re off path.
+I’ll be the first to admit: the term sends chills down my spine.
+But, labels are only the surface level.
+The point here is to find some way of regularly checking in with someone you trust enough to call you out when you’re off the path.
 You can do the same for them!
 Also, consider groups as well.
 For example, my wife and I encourage and support each other, but we also find a high level of motivation in meeting with other couples who are changing their lives, too.